sugardraw/javascript-learning-game_prototype/README.md

 ### this project was build from scratch in webpack

 A main challenge was to compile the svg-images from the src folder into the public folder.
 For that, it was necessary to install svg-url-loader.
 This loader help us to use svg images as background images in our scss.
+This project is only a prototype.
+No all functionalities are implemented.

 ```
 npm install svg-url-loader